pandafengye/MIST/README.md

 MIST contains five modules: species, index, cluster, map, subspecies.

 ## MIST-species
 This module functions to perform species-level typing.
-MIST calls Bowtie2 to map the user’s mNGS reads (in fastq format) against the pan-genomes of each bacterial species and estimate the abundance by counting the reads mapped to each species.
+MIST calls Bowtie2 to map the user’s mNGS reads (in .fastq format) against the pan-genomes of each bacterial species and estimate the abundance by counting the reads mapped to each species.
 The species-specific reads are extracted from the resulting SAM file for the downstream strain-level typing.
 ### Command